grimclaw-draven/PokemonRNGGuides/guides/swsh/en/Raid RNG.md

 **If you're using CaptureSight, you can use the Active Den List, saving you a lot of time**

 That's all for Raid RNG.
-More stuff will be updated in the future.
-Enjoy this first release.
+Enjoy, and don't hesitate to ask in the subreddit or the discord if you have any question.